 The Role of Chief Information Officers

 A Chief Information Officer’s job is largely internal.
 Essentially, CIOs are business IT executives.
 As internal technology strategists, they manage the IT infrastructure within the organization, often collaborating with other business executives in the company to understand its inner workings and needs.
-A good CIO would know and understand both the business and technological sides of the company, and how these disparate parts fit together to make a whole.
+A good CIO would know and understand both the business and technical sides of the company and how these disparate parts fit together to make a whole.

 CIOs are the ones responsible for understanding the company’s business needs.
 They provide a vision for the company’s future in terms of how technology can contribute to its success.
 Due to this, they have to know about the technologies being used, and how these technologies can benefit the company or improve existing business processes.
 That is why, more often than not, CIOs come from an IT background.

 Meanwhile, Chief Technology Officers have more external, outward-looking roles.
 Also known as a Chief Technical Officer, CTOs examine both the short- and long-term needs of a company.
 They are the ones in charge of a company’s technological needs as well as its Research and Development department.
 Where the CIO uses existing technology to solve problems, the CTO oversees the development and creation of new technologies or products.
 These new technologies and products can be used within the company or sold in the market.
 CTOs also develop strategies to increase the company’s revenue.

 The Similarities and Differences Between CIOs and CTOs

 The roles of a CIO and a CTO overlap substantially.
 Both positions have a lot to offer; to be a CIO or a CTO, you have to have strong leadership skills, plenty of business knowledge, and a deep understanding of both technology and business.
 Both a CIO and a CTO have to be strategic thinkers.